Last updated on May 3rd, 2023 at 09:39 am

 Weight plates are something we should only have to buy once.
 If we buy right the first time, they typically won’t wear out.
 That means there are a few decisions we need to make when buying weight for our home gyms.

 Steel, coated, or bumper plates?
 How many?
 What sizes?
 New or used?
 I answer most of those questions for you here in my comprehensive guide to buying weight plates for your home gym.
-One question I didn’t answer in that article is should you buy your plates in the lb or kilo/kg variety?
+One question I didn’t answer in that article is whether you should buy your plates in the lb or kilo/kg variety.

-For those that live in a country that uses the metric system (aka people outside the US), kilo plates are the easy choice.
-If you live in the US you’ll most likely only want to buy kg plates if you plan on lifting competitively.
+For those who live in a country that uses the metric system (aka people outside the US), kilo plates are the easy choice.
+If you live in the US, you’ll most likely only want to buy kg plates if you plan on lifting competitively.
 Otherwise, plates measured in lbs will be the way to go.

 There are some other possible reasons to look at kg plates, though.
 Before you make your final purchase decision, let’s take a look at why someone in the US may or may not want to buy kg plates.

-If you just want to skip straight to the plates I recommend (they come in both kg and lb versions), head on over to the Fringe Sport website here.
+If you just want to skip straight to the plates, I recommend that you head over to the Fringe Sport website here (they come in both kg and lb versions).
 They make some really great options for every home gym owner’s needs.

 Are they really the same thing?